tgiliberti/tratto-test/README.md

 # Publishing

-Fork or clone this repository, add your modifications and send the Github URL to us at thiago@kcapt.com.br Please, create and write your commits as in real life, since we're going to review this too.
+Fork or clone this repository, add your modifications to your own repository and send the Github URL to us at thiago@kcapt.com.br
+Please, create and write your commits as in real life, since we're going to review this too.